KinsonDigital/Velaptor/README.md

 <h2 style="font-weight:bold;" align="center">✨ Features ✨</h2>

 ### **Cross-Platform**
-We strive for **Velaptor** to be a cross platform library by using as many cross platform dependencies as possible.
-If a dependency cannot be found, then the appropriate platform specific implementations will be used.
+We strive for **Velaptor** to be a cross platform.
+We do this by using as many cross platform dependencies as possible.
+If a cross platform dependency cannot be found, then the appropriate platform specific implementations will be used.

 ### **Easy To Use**
 One of the goals of this library is to make it easy to use.
 We aim for naming, documentation and usability of the API to be first class.